 Comparing those three above:

-Second, the solid is heavier of course but it’s much less delicate than the semi and the hollow.
+Second, the solid is heavier, of course, however, it’s much less delicate than the semi and the hollow.

 Third, the semi-hollow is versatile just when you know how to set up it with pickups, amp, et cetera.